tofis/human4d_dataset/README.md

 # HUMAN4D: A Human-Centric Multimodal Dataset for Motions & Immersive Media

-<b>At this moment, the paper of the dataset is under review.
-The dataset is going to be published along with the publication of the dataset.</b>

 HUMAN4D constitutes a large and multimodal 4D dataset that contains a variety of human activities simultaneously captured by a professional marker-based MoCap, a volumetric capture and an audio recording system.

 ![alt text](https://raw.githubusercontent.com/tofis/myurls/master/human4d/imgs/facilities.png)